SDGforskning/sdg-strings/SDG03_query_topic_WoS.md

 >
 > 3.5.2 Alcohol per capita consumption (aged 15 years and older) within a calendar year in litres of pure alcohol

 This target was interpreted to include research about the prevention and treatment of harmful uses of alcohol and drugs.
 It does not cover all use of alcohol/drugs.
-We also interpret this to be mainly limited to works about reducing use, rather than e.g. controlling supply of illicit drugs.
+We also interpret this to be mainly limited to works about use, rather than e.g. controlling supply of illicit drugs.

 This query consists of 1 phrase.
-The basic structure is *harmful use + prevention // harmful use + treatment*.
+The elements of the phrase are: *harmful use + prevention/treating // harmful use + treatment*.
+A wider NEAR distance is used compared to the action approach.

 Terms were added from the National Institutes of Health "Commonly Used Drugs Charts" (although this is a USA-centric source we assume it will cover many types; <a id="NIHdrugs">[National Institute on Drug Abuse, 2020](#f14)</a>).
 Drug/substances were also expanded using MeSH terms:
 * Under "opioid-related disorders" (D000079524), `heroin`, `morphine`, `opiate` and `opium` are listed.